Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in 2+1 flavor lattice QCD

 \subsection{The relation of the gradient flow scales to the potential scales}

-As mentioned in the introduction theoretical scales based on the static quark anti-quark potential, $V(r)$ are often used in lattice QCD calculations.
+As mentioned in the introduction, theory scales based on the static quark-antiquark potential $V(r)$ are often used in lattice QCD calculations.
 These scales are defined as

-The choices $b_0=1.65$, $b_1=1$ and $b_2=1/2$ define the $r_0$ (Sommer) \cite{Sommer:1993ce}, $r_1$ scale \cite{Bernard:2000gd} and $r_2$ scale \cite{Bazavov:2017dsy}, respectively.
+The choices $b_0=1.65$, $b_1=1$ and $b_2=0.5$ define the $r_0$ (Sommer) \cite{Sommer:1993ce}, $r_1$ scale \cite{Bernard:2000gd} and $r_2$ scale \cite{Bazavov:2017dsy}, respectively.
 In this subsection we express the gradient flow scales in terms of $r_1$ and $r_2$ scales.
-Since the discretization effects in the static potential are expected to be small at distances around $r_1$ and $r_2$ the ratio of the gradient flow scales and the potential scales can give some insight into the lattice artifacts in the determination of the gradient flow scales.
-Based on the lattices listed in the first block of Table \ref{tab:param-zeroT}, our result for the ratios $r_1/\sqrt{t_0}$ and $r_1/w_0$ are shown in Fig. \ref{fig:flow-r1}.
+Since the discretization effects in the static potential are expected to be small at distances around $r_1$ and $r_2$, the ratio of the gradient flow scales and the potential scales can give some insight into the lattice artifacts in the determination of the gradient flow scales.
+Based on the $6.740\leq \beta \leq 7.825$ lattices listed in the first block of Tab. \ref{tab:param-zeroT}, our results for the ratios $r_1/\sqrt{t_0}$ and $r_1/w_0$ are shown in Fig. \ref{fig:flow-r1}.
 For the latter we compare our results with the results of HotQCD Collaboration \cite{HotQCD:2014kol} obtained using Wilson flow and clover-discretized action density for comparison.
 Our results agree with the HotQCD results within errors.
-As one can see from the figure for $r_1/\sqrt{t_0}$ improved discretization scheme leads to much smaller cutoff effects.
-On the other hand for $r_1/w_0$ there is no visible difference between the two discretization schemes and also Wilson flow leads to similar to similar results.
-This suggest that lattice artifacts are smaller in the $w_0$ scale compared to the $t_0$ scale.
+As one can see from the figure of $r_1/\sqrt{t_0}$, improved discretization scheme leads to much smaller cutoff effects.
+On the other hand for $r_1/w_0$ there is no visible difference between the two discretization schemes and also Wilson flow leads to similar results.
+This suggests that lattice artifacts are smaller in the $w_0$ scale compared to the $t_0$ scale.
 We performed continuum extrapolations for $r_1/\sqrt{t_0}$ and $r_1/w_0$ for both clover and improved discretization assuming $a^2$-dependence.
+For clover discretization we exclude the $\beta=6.740$ ensemble to gain better fits.
 For improved action density we also performed $\alpha_b a^2$ and $a^4$ extrapolations.
 All the continuum extrapolations of these ratios agree within the estimated errors, see c.f.
 Fig. \ref{fig:flow-r1}.
 Using improved action density and $\alpha_b a^2$ extrapolation we obtain: